Ben-Kerman/immersive/README.md

 Download the latest release from [here](https://github.com/Ben-Kerman/mpv-immersive/releases).

-Unzip it's contents into your mpv config directory.
+Unzip its contents into your mpv config directory.
 Make sure that you are not overwriting any older config files.
 Open `immersive-targets.conf` in `script-opts` with a text editor of your choice (like Notepad++, Sublime Text or vim), and change the values of `profile`, `deck`, and `note_type` so that they match your Anki setup.
 Then open `immersive-dictionaries.conf` and set up your dictionaries as explained [here](doc/dictionaries.md).
-If you are learning Japanese and using the Yomichan version of JMdict, you will most likely only have to change `location` so it contains the path of a directory containing the unzipped contents of `jmdict_english.zip`.
+If you are learning Japanese and using the Yomichan version of JMdict, you will most likely only have to change `location` so it is set to the path of a directory containing the unzipped contents of `jmdict_english.zip`.

 Your mpv config directory should contain the following files at this point: